Challenging a First Nevada DUI Driver’s License Revocation

 In addition to criminal penalties, a first DUI can subject you to revocation of your Nevada driver’s license for 185 days – even if you are eventually acquitted of your DUI in court or you plead to a less serious charge as part of a plea bargain.

-But our experienced Reno and Las Vegas, Nevada DUI defense lawyers can help you fight your DMV license revocation (as well as your criminal charges).
+But our experienced Las Vegas DUI lawyers can help you fight your DMV license revocation (as well as your criminal charges).

 Mandatory Nevada DUI Driver’s License Revocation